-But Hamas has expressed reservations, saying that it would give Mahmoud Abbas, the Palestinian president, an automatic extension of his term, which it insists must end in January.
+But Hamas has expressed reservations saying that it would give Abbas an automatic extension of his presidential term, which it insists ends in January.

-Al Jazeera’s Nour Odeh, reporting from Cairo, said: “We have to wait and see how Egypt will react.
-This is not an easy situation for them since they have spent so much of their regional political capital on getting Palestinians to form a government of national consensus.
+Al Jazeera’s Nour Odeh, reporting from Cairo said: “We have to wait and see how Egypt will react to this boycott because this is not an easy situation for them since they have spent so muh of their regional political capital on getting Palestinians to form a government of national consensus.

 “There are warnings that Egypt might hold one party responsible for these failed attempts to achieve reconciliation.”

 Nabil Abu Rudeina, a spokesman for Abbas, criticised Hamas’s decision.

 “Hamas carries the responsibility for the failure of the Cairo dialogue and the responsibility for losing the opportunity to regain Palestinian unity and stop the division between Palestinians,” he said.

 |Hamas took control of the Gaza Strip after bloody street fighting in June 2007 [EPA]|

 Hamas, which seized full control of the Gaza Strip in June 2007 after pushing out security forces loyal to Abbas, has repeatedly threatened to withdraw from the talks.

 Hamas has accused Abbas of arresting hundreds of the movement’s members in the West Bank in recent weeks.

 “Our decision was made because president Mahmoud Abbas is continuing to weaken the Hamas movement and he has not released any Hamas detainees in the West Bank,” Barhoum said.